This list of frequently asked questions and tips will help you prepare for what you need to know before you go on an all-inclusive vacation.

-Of course!
 A lot of people there will be drinking since the drinks are included.
 But if you don’t mind being around drunk people then you could still have a great time.

 You can sip on virgin piña colada and sodas all day long.